lia-005/Netflix_Clone/README.md

 ## 💻 How to View the Project

-Even if you’re not technical, here’s how you can open and see the project on your computer:
+ Here’s how you can open and see the project on your computer:

 1. **Download or clone** this repository to your computer.
 2. Open the folder.